Fontbane/pokeruby493/README.md

 ### Other Features

-For this base, I intend to implement as many Gen. 4 features as possible.
-Right now, I boosted the held items' effect from 10% to 20% and I also made it so you can run indoors, not to mention there's also 1 Gen. 4 move, which is Aqua Jet.
+I intend to implement as many Gen. 4 features as I can to this base.
+Right now, the other features aside from the expanded amount of pokémon are:

+* Held items effect boosted from 10% to 20%

+* You can now run indoors

+* There's 2 Gen. 4 moves added, which are Aqua Jet and Double Hit.

 # Credits